A Small-Group Tree Net Weaving Retreat in Italy

 This portion of the retreat is the same for everyone, regardless of lodging choice.

 All lodging prices are per night.
-Shared rooms are priced per person.
+Shared room and camping spots are priced per person.
 Private rooms are priced per room.
-The retreat includes 4 nights of lodging (Wednesday–Sunday).
+The retreat runs 4 nights (Wednesday–Sunday).